GPKnight/Final-Project-Columbia-Cybersecurity/Blue Team Report.md

 #### Name of Port Scan Monitor

-Port Scan Monitor is implemented as follows:
+"Port Scan Monitor" is implemented as follows:
   - **Metric**: metricbeat-* sum of *destination.port*
   - **Threshold**: 1000 over 1 minute
   - **Vulnerability Mitigated**: Identifying a port scan against your server